Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Birds are notoriously light creatures, their bodies composed of feathers and hollow bones.
 The smallest bird, the Bee Hummingbird, only weighs an astonishing 1.6 grams!

 There are large birds too, of course.
-These birds have typically evolved over the years to have short, useless wings, which cannot sustain flight, birds such as the Ostrich or Emu or Rhea.
+These birds have typically evolved over the years to have short, useless wings, which cannot sustain flight, birds such as the Ostrich, the Emu, or the Rhea

 But what about the in-between birds—the birds that push the limits of weight and defy gravity nonetheless?
-These birds exist—large and unruly with wingspan that put human height to shame.
+These birds exist—large and unruly with wingspans that put human height to shame!

 These are the 11 heaviest flying birds in the world!